Cookies on this website

 Milestones

-All students begin their studies as Probationer Research Students.
+All students begin their studies as probationer research students.
 During a research student’s career, they will undergo two milestone assessments before their final viva examination.
 These are designed to evaluate the student’s progress at two key points in their studies.

 1. Transfer of Status takes place by the end of the fourth term of study.
 It consists of the submission of a written report and a verbal interview with two assessors.
 This provides a detailed check on a student’s progress and their understanding of their DPhil research, and is an opportunity for students to receive independent feedback.